- About us

 - News & events

-The PhD program prepares students for a research career.
-The program combines coursework in microeconomics, macroeconomics, and econometrics; elective coursework in a variety of fields; and own original research.
+The Economics PhD program prepares students for a research career.
+The program combines required courses in microeconomics, macroeconomics, and econometrics; elective courses in a variety of applied fields; and original research.
 The program is offered on a full-time basis.
-We have almost 150 PhD graduates who have gone on to teach in universities and colleges, serve as advisors and officials for provincial, state, and national governments, as well as work in a variety of roles in private industry.

-For core requirements, please visit the SFU Academic Calendar.
+For the complete PhD program requirements, please see the SFU Academic Calendar.

-All PhD candidates must complete comprehensive examinations in two of the following three options: Econometrics (ECON 984), Microeconomic theory (ECON 985) or Macroeconomic theory (ECON 986).
-The micro and macro theory comprehensive exams are written in the Summer term of the first year of the program.
-The microeconomic theory comprehensive exam normally encompasses the topics and readings covered in ECON 802, 803 and 804.
-The macroeconomic theory comprehensive exam normally encompasses the topics and readings covered in ECON 807, 808 and 809.
+All PhD candidates must pass PhD comprehensive examinations in two of the following three options: Econometrics (ECON 984), Microeconomic theory (ECON 985) or Macroeconomic theory (ECON 986).
+The comprehensive exams are written in the Summer term of the first year of the program.
+The Microeconomic theory comprehensive exam encompasses topics and readings covered in ECON 803 and 804.
+The Macroeconomic theory comprehensive exam encompasses topics and readings covered in ECON 808 and 809.
 The Econometrics comprehensive exam encompasses topics and readings covered in ECON 837 and 838.

-In addition, students must complete two Field Comprehensive Examinations.
-Field examinations are in written form and are organized at the student's request, normally in the second year of the PhD program.
-The field comprehensive examinations normally encompass topics and readings from elective courses in the respective fields.
+All students must complete a Field Comprehensive Examination (ECON 987).
+The field examination is in written form and is organized at the student's request, normally in the second year of the PhD program.
+The field comprehensive examination normally encompasses topics and readings from elective courses in the respective field.

 *Note: students admitted before Fall 2019 are required to complete two field examinations.
 However, the second field examination requirement is waived if a student has completed two elective courses each with grade A- or higher.
-Please contact the Graduate Program Secretary to perform the waiver.
+Please contact the Graduate Program Secretary to perform the waiver, if applicable.

 ECON 900 Research paper

 ECON 900 is a required course in which all PhD candidates must register and present their own original research in progress, starting from the Fall term of the second year.
-To receive a passing grade in ECON 900 students must complete a second-year research paper under the supervision of a faculty member and formally present the paper in the Brown Bag department seminar.
-Normally, the supervising faculty member would become the student’s senior PhD supervisor, however, students are free to change their supervisor.
+To receive a passing grade in ECON 900 students must complete a research paper under the supervision of a faculty member and formally present the paper in the Brown Bag department seminar.
+Normally the supervising faculty member is the student’s senior PhD supervisor.

 Students must complete an original and significant PhD thesis.
 Students should choose an area of research as early as possible and work with a senior supervisor specializing in the area.
 Please consult the Faculty Index for faculty fields of research.